 We (finally) landed on EXPLORE for our annual theme and family goals.

 Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover. – Mark Twain

 I recently ran across this quote that was theme of a freshmen orientation while I was in college.
 It’s now so much more meaningful (and true!) now than it was at 18, which was a full half my life ago now.
 Where does the time go?!

-At a macro level, we’re using the theme of EXPLORE as the lens to view everything that comes across our paths in 2018.
+At a macro level, we’re using the theme of EXPLORE as the lens to view everything that comes across our paths in 2018 and to create our list of goals.
 We’ll ask, “Does this (whatever this is) help me EXPLORE or not?”
 If yes, go for it!
 If not, ditch it.